Skip to Content

 • The Child's Wishes (if age-appropriate): In some cases, the court may consider the child's preferences, especially if the child is of sufficient age and maturity to express their own desires.
 The weight given to the child's preferences depends on the circumstances and the child's age.

 When weighing the possible options, take into account the phase of life the children are currently in.
-Consider their age, their personality, what they like to do and even their friends.
-It may be important also to consider the child’s personal input.
-Although, some children may feel uncomfortable in sharing their opinion on the matter, so it is not necessary that they give a preference.
+Consider their age, personality, interests, and social circles.
+It may be important also to consider the child's personal input.
+Although some children may feel uncomfortable sharing their opinion on the matter, it is not necessary that they give a preference.

-Even so, it is good for them to know that they can have a say in the matter.
-During this time, it is important to remind the children of how much they are loved, and to let them know how important they are even in the process of divorce.
+Even so, it is good for children to know that they can have a say in the matter.
+During this time, it is important to remind the children of how much they are loved and to let them know how significant they are even in the process of divorce.
 If the parents cannot agree, then a judge will decide.

 Contact our Los Angeles child custody lawyers by calling (310) 817-6904 today!